The Naked Takeaway initiative gained international recognition when it won the prestigious Cittaslow Chiocciola Orange 2021 Award.

 The councils are working together to reduce their environmental impact and support a more circular economy – one in which items are reused, repaired, swapped and borrowed rather than thrown away and replaced with new products.

-As of June 2021, five local businesses are trialling the scheme, which offers takeaway customers reusable food containers in place of the usual plastic or cardboard ones.
+As of February 2022, these seven local businesses are trialling the scheme, which offers takeaway customers reusable food containers in place of the usual plastic or cardboard ones:

 Customers can opt to use tiffin tins (a set of stainless steel stacking tins) or aluminium pizza boxes at the following takeaways: Alexander’s Pizza, Asia Sensation, The Gathering, and Spoons & Forks (all in Mold) and On the Corner Café (Caerwys).